Veterinarian Research Discoveries Using One Health Approach

 The role of the veterinarian in One Health has become more prominent with growing concerns over zoonotic diseases.
 Zoonotic disease refers to bacteria, viruses, or fungi that cross over from animals to human beings and cause disease.
 Disease can also pass from human beings to animals.
 For example, scientists believe the virus that causes COVID-19 originated in wild bats, but it has also spread from human beings to other animals.

 But this concern extends beyond even a pandemic—veterinary research and other studies have shown that at least 75% of emerging and re-emerging diseases are zoonotic.
 A One Health approach focuses on ecosystems and the environment, showing how habitat destruction contributes to the emergence of zoonotic disease.
 For example, the zoonotic diseases AIDS, Ebola, and SARS are all thought to have crossed over to people because of human encroachment on wild areas and the bushmeat trade in particular.
-At Ross Vet, veterinary research into zoonotic disease is centered on the school’s One Health Center for Zoonoses and Tropical Veterinary Medicine.
+At Ross Vet, veterinary research into zoonotic disease is centered on the school’s One Health Center for Zoonoses and Tropical Infectious Diseases.

 ONE HEALTH AT ROSS VET